 Through this, they experience a combination of dance, games, gymnastics, ball sports, athletics and outdoor adventurous activities throughout the year, completing blocks of lessons on each.

 In addition specialist coaching is given in many sports, more recently, in football, tennis, cricket, dance and athletics.

 Outdoor Education activities are conducted in short, concentrated bursts during Key Stage 2, culminating in a week’s residential experience in Y6.
 During the residential week, children are involved in activities such as sailing, canoeing, abseiling, orienteering and walking (depending on the centre and the opportunities available).

-The Foundation Stage / Reception follow the Cornwall Agreed Syllabus 2014.
+The Foundation Stage follow the Cornwall Agreed Syllabus 2020-2025.
 Religious Education is taught through the ‘Knowledge and Understanding of the World’, Communication and Language and Personal, Social and Health Development.
 There is a particular emphasis on Festivals.

 Daily opportunities are used to provide experiences through which the pupil may gain a better understanding of him/herself and others.
-Much of the content of PSHE and Citizenship will be taught through cross-curricular themes, within Science, RE, PE, Geography and History.
-The SEAL resources are used as a basis for much of the PSHE curriculum.
-However some of the areas, such as sex education, may be taught in a block and there will be specialist input from different organisations in selected year groups.
-Wherever possible use will be made of visiting speakers and of promotional material from the Health Authority.
+The Jigsaw Scheme of Work is followed and some of the content of PSHE is also taught through cross-curricular themes, within Science, RE, PE, Geography and History.
+Wherever possible, use is made of visiting speakers and of promotional material from the Health Authority.

-Teaching strategies will include many opportunities for informal discussion and practical tasks.
-PSHE and Citizenship will be taught in an effective and meaningful way and there will be a balance of individual, group and class activities.
-The subject matter will depend upon the age, maturity and past experiences of the children and those areas requiring sensitivity will be dealt with appropriately.
+Teaching strategies include many opportunities for informal discussion and practical tasks.
+PSHE is taught in an effective and meaningful way and through a balance of individual, group and class activities.
+The subject matter relates to the age, maturity and past experiences of the children and those areas requiring sensitivity will be dealt with appropriately.